baharsener/lcdlab_r/README.md

 # lcdlab_r

 `lcdlab_r` is a collection of custom R functions developed in our lab for data analysis, pupillometry processing, and plotting.
-This package centralizes frequently used functions so they can be easily loaded and reused across projects.
+Has frequently used functions so they can be easily loaded and reused across projects.

 ## Installation